MartinvonBerg/simple-lightbox-fslight/readme.txt

 1. Example lightbox.

 == Upgrade Notice ==
-Upgrade to 1.5.0+ if you want support for Youtube Videos or want to have your settings restored automatically.
-Otherwise no upgrade is required.
-Version 1.3.1 is yet sufficient.
+Upgrade to 2.0.0+ if you want support for Youtube Videos or want to have your settings restored automatically.

 == Changelog ==

 = V2.0.0 =
 Breaking Changes:
 - NEW: Minimum PHP Version is now 7.4
-- NEW: added an option to handle the complete HTML code inbetween the Body tags
+- NEW: added an option to handle the complete HTML code inbetween the Body tags (not only the_content)
+- NEW: for WP 6.4: Do not open the lightbox where the new WP lightbox was activated.
+- BUGFIX: changed process for backup and restore of plugin files.
+V1.5.0 did not work in all cases and caused PHP fatal errors in some cases.
 - BUGFIX: changed code for HTML5Videos to be compatible with W3C standards.
-Will add the Button Icon on the Top Left.
+Will add a Button Icon on the Top Left.
+-
 - removed handling of Postie-images (was my private use)
 - Code Refactoring of Main Class
-- Updated JS to pause Videos on Slide change
+- Updated JS to pause Videos on Slide change (only paid version of fsligthbox will support this)
 - Updated PHPDocBlocks for PHPUnit Tests, PHPStan Level 6 and PHPCS

 = 1.5.0 =